olahol/react-social/README.md

 to their element like `className` and `style` so you can easily style them yourself.

 ## Notice

-When rendered server side all counts will be 0 since they depend on jsonp.
+When rendered server side counts will be 0 since they depend on JSONP.

 ## Contributors